monimiller/personal-site/data/blog/dbt-nested/writing-custom-dbt-tests.md

 The link [here](https://docs.getdbt.com/docs/building-a-dbt-project/tests) goes into even more detail of the differences between the two.
 I used my singular tests specifically written for the customer model in the tutorial, while the generic test I wrote was utilized for testing all three of the models.
 If you haven't done the tutorial but want to keep reading, a link to my gitlab code is [here](https://github.com/Monica39/dbt_tutorial) and the database metadata is [here](https://www.getdbt.com/getting-started-tutorial/#!/model/model.jaffle_shop.stg_orders#details).
 The two folders to highlight in the github repo are models (where the sql code lives) and tests (where the tests live).

 As I started coding, writing the singular tests seemed to come more naturally to me.
-In the past, my data validation has been specifically created for each table's use case, instead of leaning into the reusability that is provided by generic tests.
-However, after writing a very basic generic test I was able to utilize in three different models, I am starting to understand the power provided by the reusability of these tests.
-I hope to shift my brain so that I can utilize these testing capabilities more as I strive to be a better _test-driven-developer_ I also want to comment that setting up the generic test was easier than I first expected with the most effort required was to create a new directory in the testing folder `tests/generic/test_is_positive.sql`.
+In the past, my data validation tests have been specifically created for each table's use case, instead of leaning into the reusability that is provided by generic tests.
+However, after writing a very basic generic test that I was able to run against three different models, I am starting to understand the power provided by the reusability of these tests.
+I hope to shift my brain so I can utilize these testing capabilities more as I strive to be a better _test-driven-developer_.
+I also want to comment that setting up the generic test was easier than I first expected and the most effort required was to create a new directory in the testing folder `tests/generic/test_is_positive.sql`.
 More information on setting up your dbt project to handle generic testing can be found [here](https://docs.getdbt.com/docs/guides/writing-custom-generic-tests).

 ### Singular Testing Examples for the Jaffle Shop Tutorial

 1. Since the customer table can have both potential and active customers, this test validates that no order date is recorded for a customer in the customer table when the number_of_orders is equal to zero.
-This is a prime example of a singular test since is serves a specific purpose of validating the data in the customer table is accurately reflecting a customer's activity.
+This is a prime example of a singular test since it serves the specific purpose of validating the data in the customer table is accurately reflecting a customer's activity.

 ```sql
 select